sandeepchads/KidStories/NaughtyBottyDida.md

 She ate a pizza
 And her tummy is paining
 She needs to walk each day
-Even if it is raining
+Even if it is sunny or raining